HISTORY OF SELFRIDGE AIR NATIONAL GUARD BASE

 Selfridge Field was named in memory of Thomas Etholen Selfridge (1883-1908) in San Francisco, a graduate from the United States Military Academy at West Point with the class of 1903.
 Lt.
 Selfridge was 31st in his class of 96, ranking well below the valedictorian, Douglas MacArthur (1880-1964).
 After receiving his commission, Selfridge was assigned to the field artillery and then was attached to the U.S. Army Signal Corps, where he had an opportunity to explore the potentials of military aviation and joined Dr. Alexander Graham Bell in his experiments with kites with great lifting capacity.
 He also became involved in designing and building early aircraft.
 On September 17, 1908 while conducting trials of the Wright airplane he went aloft with Orville Wright.
 On that day, flying about 150 feet from the ground over Fort Meyer, Virginia, Wright put the plane into a steep turn.
 The wing flexed and the propeller blade snapped off and the plane, out of control, crashed.
 Lt.
 Selfridge died that afternoon, the first man killed in a heavier-than-air flying machine.
 Orville Wright was hospitalized for several weeks.

-In 1975, the Michigan Air Guard Historical Association (MAGHA) and the Selfridge Military Air Museum were formed by a group of Air National Guard officers and enlisted personnel to help preserve the heritage and traditions of the Michigan Air National Guard, Selfridge Air National Guard Base, and the units that are/or were stationed there.
+In 1975, the Michigan Air Guard Historical Association (MAGHA) and the Selfridge Military Air Museum were formed by a group of Air National Guard officers and enlisted personnel.
+Our mission is to help preserve the heritage and traditions of the Michigan Air National Guard, Selfridge Air National Guard Base, and the units that are/or were stationed there.